wizz-cmd/markdown-cv/index.md

 Bachelor of Science, Computer Science (specialist field: *Cryptography & Security*), Saarland University, Saarbrücken, Germany<br/>
 Baccalaureate, Gymnasium Am Stadtgarten, Saarlouis, Germany

 ## BCM relevant information
 - Trusted BCM advisor for 2 DAX enterprises
 - Internal liaison between Deloitte RA and Deloitte Consulting
 - Evacuation of consultants and teachers during Arab Spring uprisings out of Alexandria, Egypt
 - Keeping up project delivery and operations for global distributed team during Island volcano grounding flight operations
 - Op Risk, BCM and Crisis Mgmt during Saudi Arabia
-- Expereinced in all phases of BCM life cycle
+- Experienced in all phases of BCM life cycle
 - Set up BCM as global function at DAX enterprise, implement processes & procedures, evaluating & compiling BC plans, recruiting and training global, regional, and local BCM personnel
 - Covid-19 management of team at Chempark Leverkusen
 - Connected Supply Chain as tactical BCM tool
 - Value Chain resilience as strategic BCM tool, extending BCM capabilities to a connected, global level - switch between process and product based BC management (e.g., medical necessary products)
 - Process based Business Impact Analysis and BC planning
+- Heidelberg Akademie
+- Mimenzug Notfallübung

 # Tasks/responsibilities
-•    Develop, implement and maintain a business continuity management (BCM) and related governance framework with specific focus on DBG’s subsidiary Fondcenter AG
+- Develop, implement and maintain a business continuity management (BCM) and related governance framework with specific focus on DBG’s subsidiary Fondcenter AG
-•    Corresponding to that, enhance the second line of defence oversight on Business and IT Operations
+- Corresponding to that, enhance the second line of defence oversight on Business and IT Operations
-•    Develop, implement and maintain an incident & crisis management process
+- Develop, implement and maintain an incident & crisis management process
-•    Support yearly Business Impact Analysis assessments
+- Support yearly Business Impact Analysis assessments
-•    Coordinate the execution and reporting of BCM tests
+- Coordinate the execution and reporting of BCM tests
-•    Design, collect, monitor and report BCM KPI / KRI metrics
+- Design, collect, monitor and report BCM KPI / KRI metrics
-•    Become a trusted business advisor for BCM topics: provide guidance related to business continuity plans and interdependencies, foster awareness and facilitate a proactive involvement of business areas in business continuity management
+- Become a trusted business advisor for BCM topics: provide guidance related to business continuity plans and interdependencies, foster awareness and facilitate a proactive involvement of business areas in business continuity management
-•    Interact with other control functions like Information Security, Outsourcing and Risk Management
+- Interact with other control functions like Information Security, Outsourcing and Risk Management
-•    Provide input and support to key projects and change processes
+- Provide input and support to key projects and change processes
-•    Interact with external BCM interest groups/organizations and keep abreast of changes in regulations and industry best practices
+- Interact with external BCM interest groups/organizations and keep abreast of changes in regulations and industry best practices

 # Qualifications/required skills
-•   Ideally 5 years of experience in Business Continuity Management and/or IT Service Continuity Management (incl.
+- Ideally 5 years of experience in Business Continuity Management and/or IT Service Continuity Management (incl.
 IT Contingency & IT Disaster Recovery Planning) – with a focus on financial services/banking/financial market infrastructure providers.
-•    Very good knowledge of Business Continuity Management practices and protocols, including international BCM standards promoted by BCI/DR/ISO and relevant regulations (MaRisk, CSDR, CSSF 12/552, CPMI IOSCO, etc.)
+- Very good knowledge of Business Continuity Management practices and protocols, including international BCM standards promoted by BCI/DR/ISO and relevant regulations (MaRisk, CSDR, CSSF 12/552, CPMI IOSCO, etc.)
-•    Good knowledge of IT infrastructure, IT & Cyber Security and operations processes of financial market infrastructure providers, including specific technical knowledge would be a plus.
+- Good knowledge of IT infrastructure, IT & Cyber Security and operations processes of financial market infrastructure providers, including specific technical knowledge would be a plus.
-•    Good knowledge in developing and maintaining an incident & Crisis management process for (complex) matrix organisations.
+- Good knowledge in developing and maintaining an incident & Crisis management process for (complex) matrix organisations.
-•    Good knowledge of the operational risk profile of Deutsche Börse Group (DBG).
+- Good knowledge of the operational risk profile of Deutsche Börse Group (DBG).
-•    Excellent analytical skills, creativity, critical thinking and the ability to identify problems and propose solution
+- Excellent analytical skills, creativity, critical thinking and the ability to identify problems and propose solution
-•   Fluency in English is mandatory.
+- Fluency in English is mandatory.
 German knowledge would be an asset.

 https://career.deutsche-boerse.com/job/Luxembourg-Business-Continuity-Management-Officer-%28fmd%29/623198001/
 https://www.howtomakepartner.com/business-case-for-partnership-law-firm-big-4-consulting-firm/

-Testcommit
+### Personal interests